chuchi-chaschtli/CS4410/insn/README.md

 # Changes from previous IR and Frame Analysis work

+## Reserved registers

+For this assignment, we initialized five reserved registers (temps, for now) to be referenced in the rest of the instruction selection.
+These five registered are stored in the FRAME signature:

+  - `FP` : The frame pointer
+  - `RV` : The return value
+  - `SP` : The top-of-stack pointer
+  - `RA` : The return address
+  - `ZERO` : The reserved zero register (used for no-ops, primarily)

 ## procEntryExit

 For this assignment we added a stub for `procEntryExit2` and a basic implementation